Justin Sun Predicts Huobi May Get Hong Kong License in 6 to 12 Months

 AccessTimeIconJun 2, 2023 at 2:13 p.m.
 UTC

-Crypto exchange Huobi could receive a crypto trading license in Hong Kong as soon as the end of the year, Huobi advisor and Tron founder Justin Sun said on CoinDesk TV on Friday.
+Crypto exchange Huobi could receive a crypto trading license in Hong Kong as soon as the end of the year and likely by June 2024, Huobi advisor and Tron founder Justin Sun said on CoinDesk TV on Friday, June 2.

-The exchange submitted an application to become a virtual asset service provider (VASP) last week, he said, which includes an 18-month grace period in which regulators can approve or deny the application.
-But Sun sees the possibility of faster action.
+In the June 2 interview, Sun said the exchange submitted an application to become a virtual asset service provider (VASP) the prior week; a spokesperson for Huobi, which since then had rebranded itself HTX, later said he misspoke.
+There is an 18-month grace period in which regulators can approve or deny the application.
+But Sun said on June 2 that he saw the possibility of faster action.

 "Right now we predict probably we will have the license in the next six to 12 months," he said during the interview.